florianstancioiu/laragenerator/README.md

 # LaraGenerator JS

-__!!!
-You can find an updated version of the laragenerator application [here on superbrackets](https://laragenerator.superbrackets.com/) !!!__

 A JavaScript application that generates basic PHP files for Laravel.

 The application generates a ZIP file with migrations, models, seeders, factories, controllers, requests and views.